Build Thread Project JPSK8

 98.5 KB · Views: 42

 That will be a nice combo, beware if you don’t already know that the Chrysler 904/999 and 727 work off throttle pressure.
-They come with a kick down lever attached to the carb the more you open the throttle the more hydraulic pressure the transmission produces to hold the clutch packs and bands and the harder it will shift, if it’s not hooked up the trans will burn out in about 250 Miles.
+They come with a kick down lever attached to the carb the more you open the throttle the more hydraulic pressure the Transmission produces to hold the clutch packs and bands and the harder it will shift, if it’s not hooked up the Transmission will burn out in about 250 Miles.

 Thanks.
 Yup, I knew...I've somehow managed to always buy my running CJ's with the 999 up until this one.
 Dealt with it when I re-did my '86 after I drove it to work for the first time and quickly figured out that something wasn't quite right.
-Had a convo w/the owner of the shop this afternoon and he said to have my wife floor it (engine off, of course) then push the lever all the way back at the trans and adjust the linkage to keep it there.
+Had a convo w/the owner of the shop this afternoon and he said to have my wife floor it (engine off, of course) then push the lever all the way back at the Transmission and adjust the linkage to keep it there.
 It'll usually be close and will make it safe to test drive it until I bring it back to him for proper adjustment, at which point the warranty kicks in.
 He said if you're doing a build and need to drive it without the linkage hooked up, just wire tie the lever maxed out.
 It might shift late and/or hard, but it won't burn it up.

 Sent from my VS988 using Tapatalk